Skip to content

 Our Regional Centres

 The Lancet Countdown is made up of individuals and organisations from all over the world, that are committed to changing the way we think about climate change and health.
-Our Regional Centres in Asia, Europe, Small Island Developing States (SIDS) and South America expand on our global data monitoring and analysis, looking at the local and national implications on public health.
+Our Regional Centres in Asia, Africa, Europe, Latin America, Oceania, and Small Island Developing States (SIDS) expand on our global data monitoring and analysis, looking at the local and national implications on public health.

 SEE All regions